 Williams College History Professor Christine DeLucia, in a lecture to the Amherst Historical Society on November 8, 2019, takes us on a journey of memory that she wrote about in her book, Memory Lands: King Philip’s War and the Place of Violence in the Northeast, when she shows how King Philip’s War (1675 – 1676) is often misunderstood and misrepresented.
-Click here for a 55-minute video of her presentation.
+Click here for a 55-minute video of her presentation and here for a 73-minute presentation by the Concord Museum in 2020.

 Williams begins by recalling a 2016 Sacred Run and Sacred Paddle trip in which she participated with Indigenous people to Deer Island, a place where Christianized or “Praying” Indians were sent during King Philip’s War and where dozens died of exposure and starvation.
 That location now serves as a waste treatment facility, totally disrespecting the memory of Native history.